autumnmarceau/glitchlette/_posts/2025-08-01-every-rat-photo-behind-the-scenes.md

 ## The Shoot at Long Beach

 We arrived in Long Beach,checked into our hotel, and started prepping for the shoot.
 We started outside Marsh’s Free Museum, home to [Jake the Alligator Man](https://en.wikipedia.org/wiki/Jake_the_Alligator_Man), and half of our reason for coming.
-The lighting used to be a mix of candy-colored LEDs and neon signs, but they must have dialed it down in  back.
+The lighting used to be a mix of candy-colored LEDs and neon signs, but they must have dialed it down in recent years.
 (Totally rude of them to compromise our artistic vision).
 We still got some [cool shots](/photos/antique_axe_filtered.jpg), but the main event was next: *shooting on the beach*.

 <figure>
   <img src="/photos/longbeach_warning.jpeg" alt="A warning about getting stranded on the beach seen at our hotel in Long Beach, WA" class="blog-post-image">